johnwinans/riscv-toolchain-install-guide/README.md

 BE CAREFUL THAT YOU DO NOT CLOBBER ANY EXISTING ~/.gdbinit FILE!!!!

-The following will copy the gdb-dashboard script into your home directory (possibly clobbering any existing one!) so that it will be used when gdb is run:
+If installed the tools in the default location then the following will copy the gdb-dashboard script into your home directory (possibly clobbering any existing one!) so that it will be used when gdb is run:

 ```bash